MSc

 Why study MSc Data Science at Aberystwyth University?

-• Our taught masters degrees are designed to meet the needs both of students intending a career in research, and those who want to accelerate an industrial career
+• Our taught Masters degrees are designed to meet the needs both of students intending a career in research, and those who want to accelerate an industrial career.

-Modules September start - 2024
+Modules September start - 2025

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.